-A dissertation focused on positive psychology and media is required.
+A dissertation focused on a topic relevant to social media research.

 Neuropsychology Specialization Training Program

 Neuropsychology Certificate

 The two year Neuropsychology Specialization Training Program is designed for psychologists with a doctoral level license or certificate to practice who wish to develop expertise in the administration/interpretation of neuropsychological assessments and rehabilitative methods.
 The program blends a student's current practice with formal instruction, new knowledge, and case conferencing.
 The program consists of coursework in theory and clinical assessment, case consultation on assessments students conduct in their local practices and culminates in a professional evaluation.